 3.6.1.1 What is the time limit for TANF and SFA?

-Federal law states an adult in the assistance unit can receive 60 months of Temporary Assistance for Needy Families (TANF) or State Family Assistance (SFA) in their lifetime.
-For adults who qualify for a TANF/SFA time limit hardship extension, cash assistance may extend past 60 months for up to 20 percent of the WorkFirst caseload to adults who qualify for a TANF/SFA time limit hardship extension.
+Adults in the assistance unit can receive 60 months of Temporary Assistance for Needy Families (TANF) or State Family Assistance (SFA) in their lifetime.
+For adults who qualify for a TANF/SFA time limit hardship extension, cash assistance may extend past 60 months..

-State law applies the 60-month time limit to ineligible parents (SSI, disqualified or undocumented parent) during months they receive TANF/SFA for their children.
+As of July 1, 2023, the 60-month time limit no longer applies to ineligible parents (SSI, disqualified or undocumented parent) during months they receive TANF/SFA for their children.

 See EA-Z manual, TANF/SFA Time Limits and Indian Country Disregard for more details about:

-When months count towards the time limits;
+When months count towards time limits;

-How to add an adult recipient (but not ineligible parent)
+How to add an adult recipient;

 Determining who qualifies for the Indian Country disregard;